DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/intro/features.md

 - Network Policy: Supports the formulation of network policies at the granularity of namespace or cluster and limits the communication rules between pods and network "entities" on the network plane.
 - Quota Policy: Supports setting quota policies at namespace or cluster granularity tolimit the resource usage of namespaces in the cluster.
 - Resource Limit Policy: Supports setting resource limit policies at namespace or cluster granularity and constrains resource usage limits for applications in corresponding namespaces.
-- Disaster Recovery Strategy: Supports disaster recovery strategy setting at the granularity of namespace or cluster, realizes disaster recovery backup with namespace as the dimension, and ensures the security of the cluster.
+- Disaster Recovery Policy: Supports disaster recovery policy setting at the granularity of namespace or cluster, realizes disaster recovery backup with namespace as the dimension, and ensures the security of the cluster.
 - Security Policy: Supports setting security policies at namespace or cluster granularity and defines different isolation levels for Pods.

 ## Extensions